dreamcatcher-tech/network/Inbox/2024-09-11 0938 if repos were subdomains then thread can be a branch path.md

 Should there be a remote button to pull this back up, if remote is set ? like a go back to remote button ?
 Close remote would show in the message stream, and then when they click on it again, the thread pops up.

+Changing the remote shows as a fake tool call in the messages thread.